 Allows operations at these levels:

 Has 2 levels:

 This is a degenerate version of the PATIENT root, so although whole patient record or whole studies can be retrieved, no querying or retrieval selection at series or instance level is allowed.
-It offers no advantages over patient root, and is merely a means for older implementations to claim conformance, but it has now been completely reitred from the DICOM standard.
+It offers no advantages over patient root, and was merely a means for older implementations to claim conformance, but it has now been completely reitred from the DICOM standard.

 The Level is defined by Dicom attribute 0008,0052.
 However even when this is SERIES or IMAGE you still use STUDY or PATIENT for the root in the MOVE or FIND request.
 Either root will do, but you need to make sure that you have negotiated the correct context according to the root.